Apricot-ale/Apricots-MW-NVG-VFX/README.md

 ## Usage

-You can change phosphor tube in CBA setting listed under "Apricot's NVG VFX" with four types.
+You can change phosphor tube in CBA setting listed under "Apricot's MW NVG VFX" with 3 types.
-* Green Phosphor (Default)
+* Green Phosphor (Default-Vanilla)
+Green Phosphor is nothing change from vanilla.
-* Modern Warfare
+* Modern Warfare Phosphor
+Modern Warfare is is the modernized phosphor for Combat operation Duty since 2019.
-* White Phosphor
+* FL White Phosphor
+FL White Phosphor is based by Fat_Lurch's WP.
 See [Youtube video](https://www.youtube.com/watch?v=TKvn5cqhjD4) that uploaded by BluFalconActual for explain. (but it's for Alpha Version)

 ## Note